 Benefit Description You pay Covered medications and supplies (cont.)
 High Option Note: Sexual dysfunction drugs are limited to 6 pills/tablets per therapeutic supply and require prior authorization by the Plan.
 Contact the Plan for details.
-Tier 1 = \$7 per therapeutic supply; mail order = \$14 Tier 2 = \$35 per therapeutic supply; mail order Note: We only cover Growth Hormone Therapy (GHT) when we preauthorize the treatment.
+Note: We only cover Growth Hormone Therapy (GHT) when we preauthorize the treatment.
 We will ask you to submit information that establishes that the GHT is medically necessary.
 Ask us to authorize GHT before you begin treatment.
 We will only cover GHT services and related services and supplies that we determine are medically necessary.
-See Other services under You need prior Plan approval for certain services on page 18. = \$70 Tier 3 = \$55 per therapeutic supply; mail order = \$110 Tier 4 = \$100 per therapeutic supply; mail order = \$200 Note: A "self-injectable" is to be administered subcutaneously or intramuscularly and does not require administration by a licensed practitioner.
-Note: You pay two applicable copayments for a 90-day therapeutic supply of maintenance medication obtained through our mail order program.
+See Other services under You need prior Plan approval for certain services on page 18.
+Note: A "self-injectable" is to be administered subcutaneously or intramuscularly and does not require administration by a licensed practitioner.
 Note: Supplies, such as sharps containers, needles, syringes, and tubing necessary to administer an injectable specialty drug available at no cost.
 Note: Multiple drugs can be used in the treatment of gender dysphoria including the simple sex hormones such as estrogen/progestin and testosterone.
-Other agents such as leuprolide are involved in adjusting the body's production of sex hormones and are often used in the treatment of gender euphoria.
-HPN covers treatments for gender dysphoria that are supported for use by the FDA or clinical compendia.
-Diabetes supplies, including: disposable needles and syringes for the administration of covered medications urine checking reagents blood glucose measuring strips (Contour Next) \$35 per 30-day therapeutic supply Diabetes supplies, including: blood glucose measuring strips (OneTouch) lancet strips \$7 per 30-day therapeutic supply Diabetes equipment, including: blood glucose monitors (OneTouch) lancet device \$7 per unit Tobacco cessation drugs (e.g., nicotine patches) Nothing.
+Other agents such as leuprolide are involved in adjusting the body's production of sex hormones and are often used in the treatment for gender dysphoria.
+HPN covers treatments for gender dysphoria.
+Tier 1 = \$7 per therapeutic supply; mail order = \$14 Tier 2 = \$35 per therapeutic supply; mail order = \$70 Tier 3 = \$55 per therapeutic supply; mail order = \$110 Tier 4 = \$100 per therapeutic supply; mail order = \$200 Note: You pay two applicable copayments for a 90-day therapeutic supply of maintenance medication obtained through our mail order program.
+Diabetic supplies, including: disposable needles and syringes for the administration of covered medications urine checking reagents blood glucose measuring strips (Contour Next) \$35 per 30-day therapeutic supply Diabetic supplies, including: blood glucose measuring strips (OneTouch) lancet strips Diabetic equipment, including: blood glucose monitors (OneTouch) lancet device \$7 per 30-day therapeutic supply \$7 per unit Tobacco cessation drugs (e.g., nicotine patches) Nothing.
 Limited to 2 quit attempts per year.
-Women's contraceptive drugs and devices Nothing Note: The "morning after pill" is considered a preventive service under contraceptives, with no cost to the member if prescribed by a physician and purchased at a network pharmacy.
-The "morning after pill" should be addressed under the pharmacy benefit as an over-the-counter (OTC) emergency contraceptive drug.
-Compounds, when medically necessary and prior authorized by the Plan Tier 3 = \$55 per therapeutic supply; mail order = \$110 Special food products/enteral formulas Nothing
+Contraceptive drugs and devices as listed in the ACA/HRSA site.
+Nothing Contraceptive coverage is available at no cost to FEHB members.
+The contraceptive benefit includes at least one option in all methods of contraception (as well as the screening, education, counseling, and follow-up care).